Why Swiss women are back on strike today

 Snowballs for politicians

-Even if its historical significance was not recognised at the outset, the 1991 strike had a decisive impact on progress in equality of the sexes and the struggle against discrimination in Switzerland.
+Even if its historical significance was not recognised at the outset, the 1991 strike had a decisive impact on progress regarding equality of the sexes and the struggle against discrimination in Switzerland.
 The newfound strength of the women’s movement showed itself in 1993, when the right-wing majority in parliament declined to elect the Social Democratic Party candidate Christiane Brunner to a seat in the Federal Council, preferring a man.

 “The majority in parliament thought it could do the same thing it had done ten years before with Lilian Uchtenhagen [another Social Democrat who failed to win the election]”, notes Joris.
 “But Christiane Brunner was the women’s strike.
 The reaction was immediate.
 A few hours later, the square in front of parliament was full of demonstrators.
 Some parliamentarians found themselves pelted with snowballs.”